Seven questions for the Seahawks to answer in their final preseason game against the Raiders

 Ursua, a seventh-round pick, has seemed a lock with some good preseason showings — his 100 yards receiving is the most on the team — while Jennings’ status as a fourth-round pick has also made it seem more likely than not that he hangs around.

-But Carroll made an interesting comment Wednesday about the difficulty of rookie receivers adapting to the NFL and that “it’s going to take those guys a while’’ to get up to speed, speaking specifically of Jennings and Ursua.
+But Carroll made an interesting comment Wednesday about the difficulty of rookie receivers adapting to the NFL and that “it’s going to take those guys a while” to get up to speed, speaking specifically of Jennings and Ursua.

 Maybe there was some message-sending going on, but when asked if veterans such as Keenan Reynolds and Malik Turner have an advantage due to their experience, he said yes.

-“It’s a harder position than you think,’’ Carroll said.
+“It’s a harder position than you think,” Carroll said.
 “There are so many intricacies to it.
 We’ve had young guys where it’s take them a while.
 It’s rare when the young guys really play well early.
 I think DK (Metcalf) is different from the other guys we’ve brought in here, it just seems to come to him naturally.
-Other guys struggle with the detail a little bit more.’’
+Other guys struggle with the detail a little bit more.”

 Turner and Moore, he said, are “really well-versed.
 They really know their stuff.
 They can play multiple positions, they can run all of the routes, they can do everything.
 So it does give them a real advantage and makes the decisions really challenging.”